AlpacaTunnel/alpaca-proxy/README.md

 URL with `wss://` will connect to server via HTTPS.
 You can also use `http://` and `https://`.
-Set `verify_ssl` to `true` if you want to verify the server's certificate. `socks5_address/socks5_port` is your local socks5 server, you can set your browser's socks5 address to them.
+Set `verify_ssl` to `true` if you want to verify the server's certificate. `socks5_address/socks5_port` is your local socks5 server, you can set your browser's socks5 proxy address to them.

 The server does NOT support authentication and HTTPS, use nginx to offload ssl.
 With Nginx, you'll need to set `proxy_pass` to pass HTTP connections to the server.